agrc/metadata-asset-tracking-tool/metadata/political/state_senate_districts.md

 ## Summary

-The Utah State Senate is comprised of 29 men and women elected to four-year terms.
-Utah Senate Districts 2022 to 2032 shows the senate districts that elected officials represent.

-The DIST field contains the Senate district number.

-The COLOR4 field can be used in coloring districts using only 4 colors, usually with no adjacent districts displayed with the same color.

-Statewide senate district boundaries are drawn by the Utah Legislature after each decennial census and adopted into state law.
+This dataset contains Utah State Senate district boundaries for the years 2022-2032.
+Statewide Senate district boundaries are drawn by the [Utah State Legislature](https://le.utah.gov/) after each decennial census and adopted into State law.

-This feature class represents the Utah State Senate, which is comprised of 29 men and women elected to four-year terms.
-This data shows the senate districts that elected officials represent.

-Last update: February 3, 2022 (minor geometry cleanup: snapping, remove topology slivers, etc.)

-This dataset includes the political districts used for the Utah State Legislature.
-Utah’s State Senate Districts 2022 to 2032 will be used for election purposes beginning January 1, 2022.
-Elected officials began representing these districts in January 2023.
-These boundaries supersede the State Senate Districts that were used in 2012-2021.

-Statewide Political District Boundaries are drawn by the Utah Legislature and adopted into state law as part of the decennial redistricting process that began in 2021.
-These districts represent the Utah Senate Districts, as per the Census Block Assignment file, enrolled with SB2006.

 ## Description

 ### What is the dataset?

+The [Utah State Senate](https://senate.utah.gov/) is comprised of 29 men and women elected to four-year terms.
+This dataset shows the geographic boundaries of Senate districts that will be used from 2022 to 2032.

 ### What is the purpose of the dataset?

+The data will be used for election purposes beginning January 1, 2022.
+Elected officials began representing these districts in January 2023.
+These boundaries supersede the State Senate districts that were used in 2012-2021.
+This dataset also helps citizens [find their senators](https://le.utah.gov/GIS/findDistrict.jsp) and is suitable for general analytic purposes.

 ### What does the dataset represent?

+Each polygon in this dataset represents the approximate geographic boundary that a given senator represents.
+The DIST field contains the House district number.
+UGRC also included the COLOR4 field so that you can recolor the polygons so that no two adjacent districts display with the same color.

 ### How was the dataset created?

+The Utah State Legislature draws statewide political district boundaries per [HB2005](https://le.utah.gov/~2021S2/bills/hbillint/HB2005.pdf).
+These districts are adopted into state law as part of the decennial redistricting process that began in 2021.

 ### How reliable and accurate is the dataset?

+This dataset reflects the official boundaries used by the Utah Legislature for the years 2022-2032.
+It is the most current source for these boundaries.
+Please reach out to [our team](https://gis.utah.gov/contact/) with questions or concerns about this dataset.

 ## Credits

 ### Data Source

+Utah State Legislature

 ### Host

+UGRC

 ## Restrictions